ROS2-rmitbot/lesson9_ws/README.md

 - install:  autocreated, do nothing
 - log:      autocreated, do nothing
 - src:      contains pkg
     - include:  contains hpp file.
-Since the pkg do not have nodes, then it is useless.
+Since the pkg do not have nodes, then it is empty.
     - launch:   contains launch files, to launch other packages
         - display.launch.py:    launch the following executables:
             - model_arg,                publish robot description